Congolese Independence Speech: Reception

 The speech was applauded by Congolese delegates in the audience at the Palais de la Nation and broadcast by radio across the country.
 It was also broadcast live in Belgium by the state broadcaster, RTBF.
 After its delivery, the ceremonies were halted.
-Baudouin marched out of the room.
+The Belgian delegation found the oration deeply insulting; the king promptly exited the room after its delivery and Joseph Mobutu reported that other diplomats had tears in their eyes.
+Lumumba was surprised by the Belgian reaction, telling a delegate that his remarks were consistent with previous statements he had given.
 A short inspection of local sites was arranged with Kasa-Vubu and lunch was served to cover the delay and an official lunch was held by the Congo River.
-Congolese Minister of Foreign Affairs Justin Marie Bomboko convinced Baudouin not to leave the celebrations, assuring him that Lumumba would clarify his intent in further remarks.
+Kanza tried to mollify the situation by presenting the speech to others in a moderate fashion while Congolese Minister of Foreign Affairs Justin Marie Bomboko convinced Baudouin not to leave the celebrations, assuring him that Lumumba would clarify his intent in further remarks.
 After the break, Lumumba was persuaded by the outgoing Belgian resident, Walter Ganshof van der Meersch, to give a second speech which attempted to strike a more conciliatory tone between the two countries.
 In his second speech, Lumumba praised Baudouin and stated that "I would not wish my feelings to be wrongly interpreted".
 After Lumumba's second speech, the official act of independence was signed by Lumumba and the Belgian Prime Minister Gaston Eyskens, as well as by the foreign ministers of both countries, bringing the official ceremonies to an end.
 The delegates then visited a performance of Congolese folklore at the Roi Baudouin Stadium before heading to an evening reception.
 At this event, Lumumba gave a further conciliatory speech the same evening, written for him by Eyskens, and drank a toast to Baudouin.
 The King, and much of the Belgian delegation, returned to Brussels on 1 July.
 He did not come back to the Congo until June 1970.